CirrusMD/CirrusMD-Android-SDK-Example/README.md

 - **Note: As of version 2.7.0 the CirrusMD SDK will be using AndroidX.
 More information can be found [Here](https://developer.android.com/jetpack/androidx)
 - minSdk: `21`
-- supportLibrary: `28.0.0`
+- supportLibrary: `AndroidX`

 ## Installing CirrusMDSDK in your own project
-Grab the latest release from Jitpack:
+1. Grab the latest release from Jitpack:
 [![](https://jitpack.io/v/CirrusMD/cirrusmd-android.svg)](https://jitpack.io/#CirrusMD/cirrusmd-android)
+2. Update your gradle config to handle/exclude video: [Video/OpenTok](#video)

 **Version 1.0.9+ note**
 For this version and above you will need to include the following lines in your build.gradle file in order for the JWT to parse correctly: